 Vietnam.vn - Nền tảng quảng bá Việt Nam

-80 wards in Ho Chi Minh City are subject to merger
+80 wards in Ho Chi Minh City are subject to merger.

-From now until 2030, the city has 80 wards to be rearranged, belonging to districts 3, 4, 5, 6, 8, 10, 11, Binh Thanh, Go Vap, Phu Nhuan.
+Between now and 2030, the city has 80 wards that need to be reorganized, located in districts 3, 4, 5, 6, 8, 10, 11, Binh Thanh, Go Vap, and Phu Nhuan.

 Part of District 3, July 2023.
 Photo: Quynh Tran